Retail Boot Camp

 Potential “Draft Day” placements

 Three graduates will be selected by partner organizations to open permanent brick-and-mortar storefronts in the city.
-Locations will depend on the retail concept and market need.
+Post-graduation locations will depend on the retail concept and market need.
 TechTown may provide rent support, inventory (one-to-one match by the entrepreneur), accounting and inventory software, marketing materials, build-out (one-to-one match by the entrepreneur), signage, and fixtures.

 In addition, two program graduates may receive support to execute a longer-term pop-up space in the city (approximately three months), including funds for build-out, inventory, signage, marketing and fixtures.